 To apply the FDMM formalism we will later regard the 4R portfolio model and the 4R business process model type in more detail.
-The classes and relation classes of these model types are represented by the sets of symbols as shown in figure 2.
+The classes and relationclasses of these model types are represented by the sets of symbols as shown in figure 2.

-3 THE FDMM FORMALISM
+3 The FDMM Formalism

 As stated in the introduction, the goal of this paper is to develop a formalism that is capable of describing the core constituents of ADOxx meta models and models as well as the criteria for valid models based on the meta model definitions.
 FDMM is therefore not a formalization of all aspects of the ADOxx approach, but a formalism that aims to support users of ADOxx to describe their meta models and models in a formal way.
-For the development of the formalism we reverted both to literature sources on the ADOxx meta modeling approach as well as existing implementations (Karagiannis et al., 2008a; Fill, 2009; Kuehn, 2010).
+For the development of the formalism we reverted both to literature sources on the ADOxx meta modeling approach as well as existing implementations [2, 23, 11].
 During the development we aimed for keeping the formalism as simple as possible while not sacrificing any of the core concepts of the approach.